misterbl/Flickr_Image_Feed/README.md

 A safe tag has been added for the search functionality to ensure the application remains suitable for all ages.

-The app uses Tachyon CSS classes for better performance
+The app uses Tachyon CSS classes for better performance.

+A router had been implemented in case it is needed in the future.

 ## Getting Started